Skip to contents

 The parameters are:

-• overall_infection_risk: The overall risk of infection in the population (the overall scaling of infectivity).
+• overall_infection_risk: A population-level scaling factor for transmission, controlling the overall risk of infection in the population.

 # Hyper parameters